Article

 8 min read

-Obtaining probate is the first step when it comes to administering a deceased estate.
-Obtaining this legal right requires the executor to make an application with the Supreme Court of Victoria- involving multiple documents and a probate advertisement online.
-In this blog post, we provide relevant information for navigating this application process- easing stress, informing executors and ensuring the wishes of the deceased are carried through.
+Obtaining probate is the first step when it comes to administering a deceased estate; this legal right requires the executor to make an application with the Supreme Court of Victoria- involving multiple documents and a probate advertisement online.
+In this guide, find relevant information for navigating the application process- easing stress, informing executors, and ensuring the wishes of the deceased are carried out correctly.

 Statue of scales of justice